jch27420/OPCbd_apero/content/project/OPCbotanyPrimer1/index.md

 **Perfect Flower:** contains both **stamens** and **carpels** (i.e. bi-sexual).

 **Ploidy:** cells with either one or more sets of chromosomes (e.g. **<i>n</i>** = **haploid**; **2<i>n</i>** = **diploid**; **4<i>n</i>** = **tetraploid**).
 Alternating between **diploid** and **haploid** phases is the basis of sexual reproduction.

-**Receptacle:** part of flower stalk to which the flower parts are attached.

 **Perianth:** structure formed by both the **calyx** and **corolla**.